majianjia/nnom/README.md

 RAM requirement is about 100 to 200 bytes per layer for NNoM instance, plus the maximum data buf cost.

->The sequential exmaple above includes 9 layer instances.
+>The sequential example above includes 9 layer instances.
 So, the memory cost for instances is 130 x 9 = 1170 Bytes.
 >
 >The maximum data buffer is in the convolutional layer.
 >